axibase/axibase-collector-docs/jobs/aws.md

 ## Overview

-AWS job allows you to copy [Amazon Web Services CloudWatch](https://aws.amazon.com/cloudwatch/) statistics into Axibase Time Series Database for long-term retention, reporting, and visualization.
+AWS job allows you to copy [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) statistics into Axibase Time Series Database for long-term retention, reporting, and visualization.

-Refer to [AWS Documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

-The AWS job stores markers for each CloudWatch metric to ensure API requests are incremental and load only the most recent data.
-These markers allow the job to build optimized queries and to avoid data gaps in case of network outages.
+The AWS job maintains markers for each CloudWatch metric in the built-in Collector database to load only incremental data.
+These markers allow the job to execute optimized API requests and to avoid data gaps in case of network outages.

-Each job can be configured to execute multiple configurations to retrieve metrics from different [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
-The configurations are processed sequentially within each job iteration.

-When an AWS job is started for the first time, the job loads available historical data from CloudWatch, available for up to 2 weeks.
+When started for the first time, the AWS job loads available historical data for up to 2 weeks.

+Each job can be configured to retrieve metrics from different [AWS regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).

 ## Supported Namespaces

 Each AWS [namespace](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/aws-namespaces.html) provides a set of metrics available for resources of a particular type.

+Refer to [AWS Documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

 You can configure the AWS job to collect metrics for all or a subset of namespaces.
-To minimize the number of API queries, choose to collect data only for AWS services that you actively use.
+To reduce the number of API queries, collect data only for AWS services that you use.

 Available namespaces: